digitalmaster/roam-memo/README.md

 > If you have a lot of data, it might take a while to sync.
 So go grab coffee.

-If you see any errors, please create an issue [here](https://github.com/digitalmaster/roam-memo/issues);

 ## Bug Reports and Feature Requests

 Please just create issues [here](https://github.com/digitalmaster/roam-memo/issues) and I'll get to them as soon as I can.

+---

-I build this primarily for my own personal use but I hope you find it useful too 🤓
+I build this primarily because I wanted it to exist but it brings me great joy to see so many of you finding it useful too 🤓🥰

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H0YPGK)